AndersonLaffoon/Dream-Center-of-Jackson/README.md

 # About Our Team!
 We are the 6 Inch Subway Steak & Cheeses!
 Our team consists of Corwin Bridges, Vraj Patel, and Anderson Laffoon from Madison Academic High School in Jackson.
-We created a website for the Dream Center of Jackson, a homeless shelter for women and children seeking chnage.
+We created a website for the Dream Center of Jackson, a homeless shelter for women and children seeking change.
 We feel our website has made vast improvements to the Dream Center's website.
-### Our Website Includes:
+### Our Website's Improvements:

-* 9 Interactive Image Galleries
+* Clear Website Design
 * Consistent Color Scheme
+* Improved Navigation
 * Welcoming And Friendly Aesthetic
+* 9 Interactive Image Galleries
+* Improved Visual Imagery
-* Events Page
+* Logical Events Page
+* Reviews from Online Sources
+* The Impacts of the Dream Center

 # Corwin Bridges
 ### My Role